krzysg/CudaTemplate/README.md

 ```

 Build is divided into two main steps:
-- first static and library are build (mixed CUDA and host code)
+- static and shared library are build (mixed CUDA and CPU/host code)
-- main executables are build one with shared and one with static library
+- main executables are build - one with shared and one with static library produced in step above

 To see exact commands during build set VERBOSE before 'make':
 ```
 export VERBOSE=1
 ```

+Of course for particular projects only subset of these steps is needed but... from my experience it is much easier to remove unnecessery steps than always trying to figure out how to create them ;-)

+Enjoy!